KaelKodes/NoDrop/README.md

 Intended Use

-If you have ever wanted to have PVP without the grief of losing all your hard earned items, this is for your server!
-I made this for my own server after several other plugins claiming to do this, failed to perform reliably.
-I was able to replace SEVERAL PVE plugins with just this little baby.
-PVEs can feel safe knowing they wont lose anything, and PVPers can still hunt.
+If you have ever wanted to have PVP without the grief of losing all your hard earned items, this is for your server!I made this for my own server after several other plugins claiming to do this, failed to perform reliably.I was able to replace SEVERAL PVE plugins with just this little baby.PVERs can feel safe knowing they wont lose anything, and PVPers can still hunt!

-Future Improvements

-ByPass Flag:

-For Events, or Defined zones you may want to allow either Held Items or full inventory drop!

-Log File:

-To Log players saves.
-This would be a bit mildly costly to run, but would grant admins a way to verify players error claims.
-Would be enabled through config.

 License